sw-tracker/flexget/ultrastar/readme.md

 ~/.ultrastardx/config.ini
 ```

-Add the folder location of your songs at the end of the file:
+Add the folder location of your songs in the `[Directories]` section:
 ```
 [Directories]
-SongDir1=/media/cloud_media/UltraStar/
+SongDir1=/media/local/UltraStar/
+SongDir2=/media/cloud_media/UltraStar/
 ```